CarlosNZ/fig-tree-evaluator/README.md

 - `property` (or `path`, `propertyName`)<sup>*</sup>: (string) -- the path to the required property in the object

 Objects are passed in to the evaluator as part of the [options](#available-options), not as part of the expression itself.
-The reason for this is that the source objects are expected to be values internal to your application, and the evaluation expression provides an externally configurable mechanism to extract (and process) application data.
+The reason for this is that the source objects are expected to be values internal to your application, whereas the evaluator provides an externally configurable mechanism to extract (and process) application data.

 For example, consider a `user` object and an evaluator instance: